Brush-furred mouse

-The brush-furred mice, genus Lophuromys are a group of rodents found in sub-Saharan Africa.
+The brush-furred mice, genus Lophuromys, are a group of rodents found in sub-Saharan Africa.
 They are members of the subfamily Deomyinae, a group only identifiable through molecular analysis.
 Lophuromys is also known as the brush-furred rats, harsh-furred rats or coarse-haired mice.

 Characteristics

 The brush-furred mice are so named due to the unique, stiff hairs that make up their pelage.
 The texture is similar to a soft brush.
 They are peculiar looking for several reasons.
 The coat varies depending on species, but ranges from tan to greenish greys and dark brown.
 Some species have an almost purplish tint to the pelage and others can be speckled.
 The underside is rusty, orange, brown, or cream-colored.
 They are chunky mice with relatively short legs.

 Most animals have noticeable scars, notched ears, or are missing part of their tails.
 The skin is delicate and the animals appear to use this as a predator avoidance technique.
 The tail breaks easily and may be lost so that the animal can escape.
 Once lost, it does not regenerate.
 The skin tears easily, particularly in strategic positions such as the scruff of the neck.
-In fact, if an animal is held by the scruff of the neck, it is capable of struggling its way free by tearing itself loose, leaving behind a patch of skin containing hair and skin.
-Specimens found in museums are rarely seen that lack tears that have been sewn together.
+In fact, if an animal is held by the scruff of the neck, it is capable of struggling its way free by tearing itself loose, leaving behind a patch of skin and fur.
+It is rare to find specimens in museums without sewn-up tears.